dinosaursrarr/potato/pedigree/README.md

-This folder contains code for crawling Potato Pedigree Database, which is hosted by the Laboratory of Plant Breeding at Wageningen University & Research.
+This folder contains code for crawling the Potato Pedigree Database, which is hosted by the Laboratory of Plant Breeding at Wageningen University & Research.

 The database is described by this paper: